-Sunak will not go to key climate summit - No 10
+Rishi Sunak will not go to COP27 climate summit next month

 Prime Minister Rishi Sunak will not attend the COP27 climate conference in Egypt next month, No 10 says.

-Downing Street denied this represented a downgrading of climate change as a priority for the new prime minister.
+Downing Street denied this represented a lack of commitment to tackling climate change from the prime minister.

 Mr Sunak's predecessor Liz Truss had been due to attend the conference.